AsyncDeveloper245/Docsite-Revamp/README.md

 After the community bonding phase, I had learned a lot from my mentor, and it was time to get my hands dirty.
 During the first week, I attempted to create a simple framework that replicated the capabilities of the existing site generator (mkdocs).
-The URL to the practice project is available [Here](https://github.com/AsyncDeveloper245/gdc docs practice)
+The URL to the practice project is available [Here](https://github.com/AsyncDeveloper245/gdc_docs_practice)

 The second week was spent developing a new site generator capable of parsing markdown files and constructing the documentation site.
 Several issues arose this week that I needed to overcome before the site generator could function on the GDC Directory structure.

-### Challenge-1: Going Through Directories and Sub-Directories is there are any.

-### Challenge-2: Navigation Bar and Sidebar
+### Challenge-1: Navigation Bar and Sidebar

-### Challenge-3: Site Linking
+When it came time to developing the sidebar and navigation bar after working on some other project components, I ran into a bottleneck since I believed there was no way I could leverage the parsed directory structure to construct a sidebar and navigation bar.
+The issue is that in order to generate the sidebar and navigation bar, the Sidebar has to use the directory structure that was given and take into account any related pages and anchor references on each page.

+**Solution:** To make the sidebar function, I added a function that creates sibling pages and also modifies the html files while adding the sidebar using the Python BeautifulSoup module.

-### Challenge-4: Adding Icons and PDFs
+### Challenge-2: Adding Icons and PDFs

+The format of pdf files is "fa-file-pdf-o Download PDF /API/PDF/API UG.pdf."
+As a result, the python script simply creates the entire directory and names the pdf directory "fa-file-pdf-o Download PDF /API/PDF/API UG."
+It also uses the output from the above command in place of the Download PDF button in nav bars.

+**Solution:** To solve this issue, I changed the Python script to recognize pdf files and process them differently from markdown files.

 ## Results